unjs/nitro/docs/2.deploy/20.providers/render.md

 1. [Create a new Web Service](https://dashboard.render.com/select-repo?type=web) and select the repository that contains your code.
 2. Ensure the 'Node' environment is selected.
-3. Depending on your package manager, set the build command to `yarn && yarn build`, `npm install && npm run build`, or `pnpm i --shamefully-hoist && pnpm build`.
-4. Update the start command to `node .output/server/index.mjs`
+3. Update the start command to `node .output/server/index.mjs`
-5. Click 'Advanced' and add an environment variable with `NITRO_PRESET` set to `render_com`.
+4. Click 'Advanced' and add an environment variable with `NITRO_PRESET` set to `render_com`.
 You may also need to add a `NODE_VERSION` environment variable set to `18` for the build to succeed ([docs](https://render.com/docs/node-version)).
-6. Click 'Create Web Service'.
+5. Click 'Create Web Service'.

 ## Infrastructure as Code (IaC)